 Welcome to the State University of New York at Fredonia's Social Work Program

-The Fredonia Bachelor of Science in Social Work Program is accredited as a Council on Social Work Education undergraduate program.
+The SUNY Fredonia Social Work Program is accredited by the Council on Social Work Education’s Board of Accreditation.

 Social Work Program Mission Statement

 The mission of The State University of New York at Fredonia Bachelor of Science in Social Work program is to enact the mission of the university and home department, the Department of Sociocultural and Justice Sciences.
 Through committed, quality teaching-learning activities, the program educates, challenges, and inspires students to be connected, creative, responsible, global citizens and generalist social work professionals who will advance and promote a socially and economically just world.

 SUNY Fredonia's Social Work program seeks to: